 Have you ever shopped in a retail store that was dull and boring?
 You may not even recall the name of the store because it was simply that uninteresting.
-As a product oriented manufacturer, you don’t want your retailers to become one of those lackluster shopping experiences with their customers.
+As a product-oriented manufacturer, you don’t want your retailers to become one of those lackluster shopping experiences with their customers.
 A great way to bump sales of your products is by planning with buyers for key retail promotional events during the year.

 By having a well-planned promotion, your products will have a significant impact on product demand and sales with all your retailers.
 By planning several of these exciting events each year, you’re giving retailers’ customers a reason to return to the store on a regular basis to buy your products.
+To help with advertising your products that relate to the upcoming events, you’ll need a good strategy to bring ‘light’ to what you want people to take notice of.
+Equipment such as lightboxes can be hugely beneficial for product promotion and bring a level of professionalism to it.

 Retail Promotion Tips